jmarkowi/NYC_bike_lanes/README.md

 ### Structure of Repository:

 ```
-├── working_nbs (working notebooks, named by stage of project)
+├── code (working notebooks, named by stage of project)
 ├── input_images (dataset used in training models)
 ├── models (saved .h5 files of trained models and pickled training histories)
 ├── other images (unused and not fully processed images)